mkuthan/mkuthan.github.io/_posts/2013-11-04-ddd-architecture-summary.md

 tags: [Architecture, DDD, Spring]
 ---

 In this blog post you can find my general rules for implementing system using _Domain Driven Design_.
-Do not use them blindly but it's good starting point for DDD practitioners.
+Don't use them blindly but it's good starting point for DDD practitioners.

 ## <a name="bc"></a>Bounded Context